Sakura-sophie/FPGA-quantum-decoder/README.md

 3. Inspect waveforms in the Wave window and check detection thresholds trigger correctly, and DAC output matches the expected rearrangement sequence for the specific image being used.
 tb.vhd produces a clock signal of period 10 ns and feeds simulated image data into the design from a text file synchronously with the 'valid' pulse at regular intervals (40 ns).
 After it has completed sreaming the data from the text file, it produces a trigger signal that enables the readout of the DAC output.
 Explicit generic and port mapping of the testbench signals to the design entity is done in the standard way within the uut (Unit under test) instantiation.
-## Building & Programming the Red Pitaya

-1. Run Synthesis → Implementation → Generate Bitstream in Vivado.
-2. Transfer the bitstream to the Red Pitaya (via its web interface, SCP over the network, or SD card boot image depending on your workflow).
-3. Load the FPGA image on boot or via the Red Pitaya's runtime FPGA loading mechanism.
-4. Describe your verification step — e.g. "confirm DAC output waveform on an oscilloscope matches the expected rearrangement pulse pattern for a known test image."

 ## Results / Verification